x-real-ip/documentation/docs/index.md

 # Welcome to my Homelab documentation

+Homelab Documentation

 Welcome to my homelab documentation!
-This repository is where I keep track of my infrastructure setup, experiments, and automation work.
-My lab primarily runs on a Proxmox cluster with TrueNAS SCALE providing storage services.
-Kubernetes (k3s) to run my services.
-I use Ansible to automate deployments and manage tasks.
+This repository is where I track my infrastructure setup, experiments, and automation projects.
+My lab runs primarily on a Proxmox cluster with TrueNAS SCALE for storage and Kubernetes (k3s) for running services.
+I use Ansible to automate deployments and manage various operational tasks.
+Additionally, I follow a GitOps approach for Kubernetes using a [dedicated repository](https://github.com/x-real-ip/gitops) with ArgoCD to declaratively manage my services and configurations.

-The goal of this documentation is twofold:
+The goals of this documentation are twofold:

 - To serve as a reference for my own environment and workflows.
 - To share ideas, configurations, and lessons learned that may help others building or maintaining their own homelab.

-You’ll find notes, guides, and code snippets related to virtualization, storage, automations, all tested and documented from my real-world setup.
+Here, you’ll find notes, guides, and code snippets covering virtualization, storage, and automation, all tested and documented from a real-world setup.

 ## Serve docs locally